gbouras13/hybracter/README.md

 5. Long read polishing with [Medaka](https://github.com/nanoporetech/medaka).
 6. For complete isolates, chromosome reorientated to begin with the dnaA gene with [dnaapler](https://github.com/gbouras13/dnaapler).
 7. If short reads are provided, short read polishing with [Polypolish](https://github.com/rrwick/Polypolish) and [Polca](https://github.com/alekseyzimin/masurca).
+   * **Note: POLCA is not available on MacOS.
+You must use `--no_polca`**
 8. Assessment of all assemblies with [ALE](https://github.com/sc932/ALE).
 9. Selection of the best assembly and output final assembly statistics.

 ## Commands

 * `hybracter hybrid`: Assembles genomes from isolates that have long-reads and paired-end short reads.
 * `hybracter hybrid-single`: Assembles a single genome from an isolate with long-reads and paired-end short reads.
-Takes similar parameters to [Unicycler](https://github.com/rrwick/Unicycler).
+It takes similar parameters to [Unicycler](https://github.com/rrwick/Unicycler).
 * `hybracter long`: Assembles genomes from isolates that have long-reads only.
 * `hybracter long-single`: Assembles a single genome from an isolate with long-reads only.
 * `hybracter install`: Downloads and installs the required `plassembler` database.

-## Input
+## Input csv

-* `hybracter hybrid` requires an input csv file to be specified with `--input`.
+* `hybracter hybrid` and `hybracter long` require an input csv file to be specified with `--input`.
 No other inputs are required.
 * This file requires no headers.
 * Other than the reads, `hybracter` requires a value for a lower bound the minimum chromosome length for each isolate in base pairs.
-* It must be an integer.
+It must be an integer.
 * `hybracter` will denote contigs about this value as chromosome(s) and if it can recover a chromosome, it will denote the isolate as complete.
 * In practice, I suggest choosing 90% of the estimated chromosome size for this value.
 * e.g. for _S. aureus_, I'd choose 2500000, _E. coli_, 4000000, _P. aeruginosa_ 5500000.